kuzGo/kuzco/TESTING.md

 - Admin users or superusers have rights to modify and update and/or remove contents of the website, such as products, descriptions, prices, reviews etc..

-- Adding product items trough the admin dashboard is possible.
+- Adding product items through the admin dashboard is possible.
 If the item does not contain an image, 'Image coming soon' will be added by default.

 <details>
 <br>